REAN-Foundation/rean-health-guru-app/docs/release_docs/AHA_Platform_Deployment_Workflows.md

 #### Android-App-Release-Prod

-The android-App-Release-Prod job will be performing the following steps.
+The android-App-Release-Prod job will be performing the following steps:

 * This job sets up Fastlane and promotes the Android app from the beta release track to the production release track on the Google Play Store.
 It automates the process of promoting a tested and approved beta version of the app to the production environment

 #### iOS-App-Release-Prod

-iOS-App-Release-Prod job will be performing the following steps.
+iOS-App-Release-Prod job will be performing the following steps:

 * This job sets up Fastlane, promotes the app to the App Store for review and release, and publishes a new GitHub release with generated release notes.